 ‘Revenues are less than actually received’.
 What does this mean?
 The only possible meaning is that the company received cash, but reported a lower revenue.
 That makes sense, if the goal is to commit fraud by reducing the tax bill.
 Keeping cash off the books would lower profits, lower taxes, and so allow the owner to keep more of the money.
 And this fits with Skyler saying that revenues are ‘under-reported’, i.e. the number reported in the books is lower than the number that should have been reported.
 Ted’s reply then makes no sense, and Skyler would know this if she was a real, competent, bookkeeper.
 Ted says ‘the cash comes in eventually’.
 That implies the revenue is being reported before the cash is received, although Skyler has just outlined a problem where cash is received and the revenue was not reported.

 What is Skyler’s response to Ted’s nonsensical answer?
 Does she say: “huh?”
 No. She says: “most of the time there is no backup for the reported revenues at all”.
 What an idiot Skyler would have to be.
-She is now accusing Ted of over-reporting of revenues.
+She is now accusing Ted of over-reporting revenues.
 She simultaneously claims to have found under-reporting and over-reporting of revenues.
 And yet, she is incompetent to distinguish these two different, opposing frauds.

 If this woman was a real book-keeper, I would fire her.
 She is not a real woman; she is a work of fiction, so we should blame the people who are really responsible for this goof.
 The writers bungled this scene.
 Skyler started by complaining that cash was being received (real cash! from real customers!) but that revenues were not being reported.
 Then she ends up complaining that revenues are being reported, but nothing supports the revenues.
-Well, forgive me for being pedantic, but cash is pretty excellent evidence of revenues from somewhere (which is why money laundering takes dirty money and makes it seem like the cash was generated by an honest business).
+Well, forgive me for being pedantic, but hard cash is the best possible evidence of revenues from somewhere (which is why money laundering takes dirty money and makes it seem like the cash was generated by an honest business).
 So why is Skyler finding no contradiction whilst simultaneously accusing Ted of over-reporting and under-reporting revenues?
 Why would he under-report real revenues (because he received the actual cash) whilst simultaneously fabricating paperwork to over-report the fake revenues from other customers?
 And why do this in the same set of books?

 Either Ted wants to over-report revenues (to make the bank think the business is doing better than it really is, so they do not call in their loans) or he wants to under-report revenues (to fool the taxman into levying less tax).
 He might even, conceivably, have engaged in a complicated scam where there are the real books, the books to please the bank (with over-reported revenues) and the books to fool the taxman (with under-reported revenues).
 Yet dumbo Skyler has identified unders and overs whilst looking at a single set of books.
 Which means she thinks Ted conspired to lose some paperwork here, invent some paperwork there, and so cancel out his parallel frauds, getting him back to the right overall answer!

 I do not expect the average viewer to analyse the dialogue in this detail, although I spotted this problem straight away, and I found it very difficult to tolerate the character of Skyler from that moment on.
 Every time I saw her arrogance about her skill at money laundering (a simple job, involving tallying up fake sales supported by real cash) I was reminded of the basic incompetence manifest in that scene.
 And I would expect the average viewer would suspect something was amiss with the skew-whiff dialogue in that scene.
-It does not take an expert to smell something funny about that scene, or with much of what Skyler says and does in her ‘professional’ capacity.
+It does not take an expert to smell the suspicious odour surrounding that scene, or with much of what Skyler says and does in her ‘professional’ capacity.